Alfred E. Mann: Business

 In June 2014, the US Food and Drug Administration approved MannKind Corporation's application for a unique inhalable insulin (Afrezza) for the treatment of diabetes.
 Mannkind subsequently licensed the device to a French pharmaceutical company, Sanofi, for US$925 million.
-Mann was chairman of the board of MannKind Corporation, a biomedical company, where he also served as chief executive officer until January 12, 2015.
-In November 2015, Hakan Edstrom stepped down as CEO and president and will remain until July, 2017 to provide other services for the company.
+Mann was chairman of the board of MannKind Corporation, a biomedical company, and chief executive officer until January 12, 2015.
+In November 2015, Hakan Edstrom stepped down as CEO and president and remained until July, 2017 to provide other services for the company.
 Mann again stepped in as interim CEO.